 Caribbean Sorrel Drink is an excellent spiced infused beverage that is mostly enjoyed during the holidays in many Caribbean homes.
 The drink is prepared in advance and served over ice.

 Sorrel drinks or beverages usually contain wine or rum.
 Many people also prepare it without alcohol.

 What is Sorrel

 Sorrel is a “perennial herb that is used all around the world and is cultivated for a wide variety of uses.” (organicfacts.net)

 “There are several varieties of sorrel that grow in different regions of the world, and while many of them have slightly different characteristics and associated health benefits, they are generally the same.” (organicfacts.net)

 Sorrel Drink is made with the Sorrel flower and not the leaves.
 When researching the sorrel plant’s benefits, I was stunned to learn that it was very healthy.

 I learned that sorrel benefits include strengthening the immune system, improving eyesight, and increasing circulation.
 It also helps prevent cancer and lowers blood pressure.
 It is absolutely worth researching the benefits.

 Where to find Sorrel

 Unfortunately, Sorrel is not available in many supermarkets.
-I am always baffled to learn that ingredients that are healthy for us not available everywhere.
+I am always baffled to learn that ingredients that are healthy for us are not available everywhere.
 And once there is scientific research that explains all the benefits, the price of the ingredient or food increases drastically.

 The same goes for ingredients such as coconut, turmeric, and ginger.
 Check out this article about the benefit of coconut oil and think about how costly coconut has become.